 What to expect

-Your doctor would almost definitely do a viral load test for you at the first visit.
+Your doctor would almost definitely do a viral load test for you at the first visit for HIV treatment.

 A repeat viral load test will be done before you start ART and then repeated 2 to 4 weeks (not more than 8 weeks) after you start ART.
 This is to see how well the medicines are working.
 From then on, you will need repeat viral load tests at 4 to 8 weeks intervals until viral suppression is achieved.

 The same regime described above also applies if you need to change ART medicines.